rachsmithcodes/rachsmith.com/src/content/notes/my-parenting-mothering-podcast-recommendations.md

 ---
 title: My parenting/mothering podcast recommendations
 slug: my-parenting-mothering-podcast-recommendations
-added: 2021-09-28 07:30
+added: 2021-09-27T21:30:00.000Z
-updated: 2024-04-11 20:54
+updated: 2024-04-11T10:54:00.000Z
-tags: [podcasts, mothering]
+excerpt: >-
-excerpt: A list of all the parenting podcasts that I have found useful at some point in my parenting journey.
+  A list of all the parenting podcasts that I have found useful at some point in my parenting journey.
 publish: true
+tags:
+  - podcasts
+  - mothering
 ---

 A good friend will have twins soon!
 She asked me for my parenting podcast recommendations.
 I decided to share the list here as well.